SysKitTeam/docs-insights/get-to-know-insights/health-overview.md

 date: 12/12/2018
 ---

-The SysKit Insights Health Overview gives you an overview on the health of your farms which is based on the colleceted data for a selected farm and a time interval.
-Overview can be generated in two time intervals - from yesterday or last 7 days.
+The SysKit Insights Health Overview gives you an overview on the health of your farms which is based on the collected data for a selected farm and a time interval.
+Overview can be generated in two time intervals - Yesterday or Last 7 days.
 It shows trend comparisons from the current interval and previously finished time interval (in percentages).
 Report is divided in sections:

 ## Events
 Events section shows you the overview of events and collected logs within the selected time interval.
 It has two categories:
-- Index size - Total disk size taken by SysKit Insights and how much it has grown since the beginnig of the interval.
+- Index size - Total disk size taken by SysKit Insights and how much it has grown since the beginning of the interval.
 Its' growth depends upon farm size.
 Reaching maximum limit will stop Insights from collecting data.
 - Entries - Overview of entries from the interval.
 Entries are sorted by level (Critical, Unexpected, Warning, Error and Exception) and by type (ULS, SQL and Event Log).